hphelion/documentation/hz.gettingstarted.md

 ###Connect your network### {#Connectyournetwork}

 1. Click the router name on the "Routers" page.

-2. Click "+Add Interface" on the top far-right of the "Router Details" page.
+2. Click "+Add Interface" on the top far-right of the "Router Details" page. *Note*: You can click on the "Network Topology" link under "Manage Network" in the left-hand navigation to see a graphical representation of your network.
-3. Click the drop-down menu in the "Select Subnet" box in the "Add Interface" pop-up and click on the network you configured.

-**Note**: You can optionally specify an IP address in the box provided, but the default interface IP address is the selected subnet's external gateway and the best choice unless you are setting up a more complicated connection.
+3. Click the drop-down menu in the "Select Subnet" box in the "Add Interface" pop-up and click on the network you configured. **Note**: You can optionally specify an IP address in the box provided, but the default interface IP address is the selected subnet's external gateway and the best choice unless you are setting up a more complicated connection.
 Any IP address you specify must belong to the subnet in the drop-down menu.

 4. Click "Add Interface."

 ##Manage HP Cloud## {#ManageHPCloud}

-You are now ready to use the options under "Manage Compute."
-Mosey on over to the left-hand navigation, click that bad boy and let's get started.
+You are now ready to use the options under "Manage Compute" under "Project" in the left-hand navigation.
 This section includes:

 * [Overview](#Overview)